TheThingsNetwork/docs/_guides/arduino/_usage.md

 ttn.sendBytes(data, sizeof(data));
 ```

-To minimise your use of the limited daily airtime try to use as little bytes as possible.
+To minimize your use of the limited daily airtime try to use as little bytes as possible.
 See the Arduino [Array guide](https://www.arduino.cc/en/Reference/Array) and [Bit Math Tutorial](http://playground.arduino.cc/Code/BitMath#binary) to learn more.

 ## Receive